phetsims/geometric-optics/doc/implementation-notes.md

   index of refraction of 2.
 * The shape of the lens as well as the refraction of the rays within the lens is hollywooded.
 This leads to a few artefacts that we attempted to minimize, but unfortunately complicates the codebase.
-* There is a not a one to one correspondence between the model instances and view instances.
+* There is a not a one-to-one correspondence between the model instances and view instances.
     - There is one instance of opticNode that depends on one optic model (so far so good).
     - There is one instance of targetNode that depends on the firstTarget model.
 The secondTarget model does not have a targetNode component but is used by the secondLightRay and projectorScreen.